User guide for schools

 - Organisational and staff experience and ability to deliver services to schools

 - Working with Children Status and completion of Mandatory Child Protection Training

 We request that schools continue to do the following when a provider is delivering services:

-- Probity: Review the individual staff member’s status in eCPC to ensure they continue to have clearance to work with children as a contractor.
-We have requested that contractors who are new have all relevant documents and IDs on hand, and that they complete a declaration for child-related work prior to commencing their first school engagement
+Probity: Review the individual provider’s WWCC status in eCPC (electronic Casual Pay Claims) to ensure it is current.
+We have requested that provider staff complete a declaration for child-related work prior to commencing their first school engagement.

-- Induction: Please follow any of your school’s specific processes for induction of visitors.
-You can refer to this induction checklist for external providers.
+Induction: Please follow your school’s specific processes for the induction of visitors.
+For further information about induction, you can refer to this induction checklist for external providers.

 Your responsibilities to the department

 The department is interested in how the scheme has been used and the impacts of the services.
 Key questions that you may wish to provide feedback on are: